priv-kweihmann/oelint-adv/README.md

   --customrules CUSTOMRULES [CUSTOMRULES ...]
                         Additional directories to parse for rulessets --rulefile RULEFILE   Rulefile
-  --constantfile CONSTANTFILE
+  --jobs JOBS           Number of jobs to run (default all cores) --constantfile CONSTANTFILE
                         Constantfile
   --color               Add color to the output based on the severity --quiet               Print findings only
-  --noinfo              Don't print information level findings --nowarn              Don't print warning level findings --relpaths            Show relative paths instead of absolute paths in
+  --noinfo              Don't print information level findings --nowarn              Don't print warning level findings --relpaths            Show relative paths instead of absolute paths in results --noid                Don't show the error-ID in the output --messageformat MESSAGEFORMAT
-                        results
-  --noid                Don't show the error-ID in the output --messageformat MESSAGEFORMAT
                         Format of message output --constantmods CONSTANTMODS [CONSTANTMODS ...]
-                        Modifications to the constant db. prefix with: + - to add to DB, - - to remove from DB, None - to override DB
+                        Modifications to the constant db.
-  --print-rulefile      Print loaded rules as a rulefile and exit --exit-zero           Always return a 0 (non-error) status code, even if
-                        lint errors are found --version             show program's version number and exit
+                        prefix with: + - to add to DB, - - to remove from DB, None - to override DB --print-rulefile      Print loaded rules as a rulefile and exit --exit-zero           Always return a 0 (non-error) status code, even if lint errors are found --version             show program's version number and exit
 ```

 ## Output